mattmilici/Horiseon-refactor/README.md

 Introduction

-Horiseon is a SEO (Search Enginer Optimization) company based out of San Diego.
+Horiseon is a SEO (Search Engine Optimization) company based out of San Diego.
 Our main goal is to improve our customers online presents by helping them reach more customers.

 Navigating our Website

 1. Header

    - Image header shows our team oriented culture.
    - Provides a short description of our three areas of expertise.

 2. Main Body